BayatGames/.github/BRANCH_PROTECTION.md

     - Build verifications

 - **Require conversation resolution before merging**
-  - Ensures all comments in the PR are addressed
+  - Ensures all discussion comments in the PR are addressed before merging

 - **Require signed commits**
-  - All commits must be signed to verify author identity
+  - All commits must be cryptographically signed to verify author identity

 - **Require linear history**
-  - Prevents merge commits, ensuring a clean, linear git history
+  - Prevents merge commits, ensuring a clean, linear git history for better readability

 - **Include administrators**
-  - Apply these rules to repository administrators
+  - Apply these rules to repository administrators without exceptions

 - **Allow force pushes**
-  - Disallow force pushes to protected branches
+  - Disallow force pushes to protected branches to prevent history loss

 - **Allow deletions**
-  - Prevent deletion of the protected branch
+  - Prevent deletion of the protected branch to maintain integrity

-## Setting Up Branch Protection
+## Implementation Instructions

-To set up these branch protection rules:
+To implement these branch protection rules:

-1. Go to your repository settings
+1. Navigate to your repository settings
-2. Click on "Branches" in the sidebar
+2. Select "Branches" in the left sidebar
 3. Under "Branch protection rules", click "Add rule"
 4. Enter the branch name pattern (e.g., `main` or `master`)
-5. Configure the settings as recommended above
+5. Configure the settings according to the recommendations above
-6. Click "Create" or "Save changes"
+6. Click "Create" or "Save changes" to apply the rules

-## Development Workflow
+## Recommended Development Workflow

-We recommend using a feature branch workflow:
+We recommend following a feature branch workflow:

 1. Create a new branch from `main` for each feature or bug fix
-2. Make changes in your branch
+2. Make your changes in the feature branch
-3. Open a pull request to merge your changes back to `main`
+3. Open a pull request to merge your changes into `main`
-4. Request reviews and address feedback
+4. Request code reviews and address any feedback
 5. Once approved and all checks pass, merge your PR

-This protects the main branch while allowing collaborative development.
+This workflow ensures that the main branch remains stable and production-ready at all times while enabling collaborative development.